Learn All About Your Pressure Canner

 Pressure Cooker or Pressure Canner?

-Warning – You will see smaller pressure cooker/canners advertised on the market for canning purposes.
+Warning – You will see smaller pressure cooker/canners advertised on the market for home food preservation.
 These canners have not been tested with current canning recipes and instruction.

 How to Use a Pressure Canner

-The link below leads to directions for pressure canning low-acid foods, which include any meat and most vegetables, all of which must be pressure canned.
+The link below leads to step by step directions for using your pressure canner.
 This tutorial goes step-by-step with pictures to guide you through the whole process, from filling your jars to storing them on a shelf.

 Click here for step-by-step Pressure Canning Instruction.